Robur333/caltulator/README.md

-# caltulator
+# Caltulator

 My first project with usage of JavaScript

-All technologies used:
+# All technologies used:
--HTML
+- HTML
--SCSS
+- SCSS
--Vanilla JavaScript
+- Vanilla JavaScript

 Design was inspired with Frontend mentor